-ADULT SERVICES PROGRAM
+CLINCIAL SERVICES PROGRAM

-Adult Services provides goal-oriented and individualized support, therapy, or skills building to persons with serious and persistent mental illness as well as those experiencing severe emotional disorders.
+Clinical Services provides goal-oriented and individualized support, therapy, or skills building to persons with serious and persistent mental illness, those experiencing severe emotional disorders, and Children, Adolescents, and their Families.
 Foundational to the program is the belief that persons can move toward recovery from the effects living with of mental illnesses.
 A plan of care is developed based on patient needs and goals to assist in this process.